mweel1/usa_high_level/civil-agencies/us-federal-communication-commission/index.md

 # Overview

-## FCC Website Revamp
+## FCC

-The FCC would receive money from the federal reserve directly.

-There would be 5 elected officials.

-All 5 officials would be appointed by the president where their salaries would be determined based on their value.

-Officials would be elected every 4 years, and impeachment procedures can occur for any official by the public.
-The election process would be staggered each year for each official.

-All working groups the public must approve.
-If your a business that depends on these service, get your people out to vote!

-The FCC would accept any technology communication standard recommendation on the American Internet, and allow people to vote on them.

-The FCC would have a justice department and arrest individuals who did not comply with the FCC which would be carried out by the Justice Department.
-In these cases, the justice department would require the new hire to comply with the laws of the FCC.

-To create standard/laws at the FCC in must support the standardization of communications on the American Internet DNS system.
+The FCC would have an additional function to manage domain zones.

 # Working Groups

-The entire FCC organization would be broke up various working groups, and be responsible for their own technology platforms.
+FCC organization would be broke up various working groups, and be responsible for their own technology platforms.

 When working groups are defined a notification to all government agencies are notified to participate.
-Market participants that are required to participate must also attend.

 ## Radio

-Radio would develop a bidding platform for spectrum, the spectrum would be available for a number of years voted on by the members of the FCC, with recommendations from the public.
+Radio would develop a bidding platform for spectrum.

-Source : FCC

-### Zone Application Technology Working Group
+### Domain Zones

+[Domain Zones](./domain-zone/index.md) are going to usher in a new era of software development and device management opportunities.

-The zone application technology working group will be responsible for the application to ensure Domain Zones are working correctly in the market place.
+The domain zone technology working group will be responsible for the application to ensure Domain Zones are working correctly in the market place, and host it.

-The Zone Application must run on multiple-cloud providers, along with an on-premiss where the zone application working group, and FCC board will hold all credentials to terra-form deployments.

-Source : FCC

-### Zone Application Approval Working Group
+### Zone Application Approval

-The zone application approval group will approve applications for various spheres of influence, and set the requirements for zone application approval.

-Source: FCC
+The federal FCC will allow anyone to add applications to a domain zone types based on the commerce department business process API.

+Downstream Jurisdictions can disable applications based on local laws.
+For example, someone might provide a betting application, but betting laws are illegal by Gaming Commission locally.
+It's the downstream jurisdictions responsibility to monitor laws in their jurisdiction and ensure all apps meet the requirements.

+The applications must support all platforms to ensure interoperability, this includes native applications and web applications.

 ### Satellite

-The FCC would bid out at a sales and service platform that would:
+The FCC would provide a sales and service platform to the market for all our internet based satellite solutions that would:

 - Allow organizations to be created with a sales and services function.
-- Allow organizations to purchase hardware from 3rd party hardware manufactures at cost.
+- Allow organizations to purchase hardware from satellite hardware manufactures, where it could be marked up.
-- Allow organizations to RMA hardware from 3rd party hardware manufacturers
+- Allow organizations to RMA hardware to 3rd party hardware manufacturers.
-- Allow to sell satellite services under two categories personal, or home.
-Both would have a bandwidth rate associated with them.
+- Allow organizations to sell [bandwidth](./bandwidth) at various categories defined by the FCC.
 - An upgrade could be provided for a static IP address at an additional cost.
 - No satellite provide could couple their hardware with the service.
 For example StarLink would have to have a hardware component, and sales component.

-The satellite receiver must provide a static IP address for consumers, where the IP address can be registered on the USA Internet.

-## Emergency Communication System

-The FCC will manage the new multi-device [emergency communication system](./emergency-communication-system/).

-# Licenses

-The FCC will manage licenses and education for :

-- Press Passes
-- Media